-This error is not an outcome of W3 Total Cache plugin, albeit this is a consequence of a Security Plugin.
+This error is not an outcome of the W3 Total Cache plugin, albeit this is a consequence of a Security Plugin.
 For example, an iTheme Security plugin has the option to deny access to core files including .htaccess, upload directory.
 Which might hinder the operation of dynamic websites.
 Whereas static websites might feel comfortable with the utmost level of security by these security plugins.
-However, you can manage the plugin smartly to match with your need.
+However, you can manage the plugin smartly to match your need.

 Here, you must change the file permission to 644.
-And what a magic, after refreshing the page there no bad notification.
+And what magic, after refreshing the page there no bad notification.
 Everything goes smoothly.